deepdeepdot/biomaterials-club/README.md

 During development, we can run `npm run pretty` to format files in `/public` and `npm run lint` to verify linting issues with `/public/script.js` and `npm run lint:all` for all other Javascript files in `/public` and `/scripts`.

-It requires an installation of [nodejs](https://nodejs.org/en/) 16 or above and run `npm install` after cloning this repository https://github.com/deepdeepdot/bio-materials
+It requires an installation of [nodejs](https://nodejs.org/en/) 16 or above and execute `npm install` after cloning this repository https://github.com/deepdeepdot/bio-materials